Why Swimming May Be the Best Exercise for Older Adults

 While we swim, almost all the senses are engaged: sight, sound, touch, and smell (and sometimes taste!).
 The rhythmic repetition of strokes and breath creates an anchor that soothes the spirit.
 Feeling the water moving over our body creates a massage-like sensation.
 The calm and quiet alleviates stress and encourages relaxation and even creativity.
 In short, swimming is a form of mindfulness that can release built-up tension.

 You don’t have to worry about the weight of your body on your spine or your posture when you move your body through water.
+The buoyancy of the water supports the body, reducing the impact on the spine and allowing for a gentle, yet effective, workout for older adults.
 If you’re not a swimmer, you can still use the water for gentle exercise: do some walking workouts waist-deep in a swimming pool to take the pressure off your joints and back while still getting movement.

-As it turns out, swimming helps with menopausal brain fog by boosting your brain power, increasing alertness, clarity, and energy levels, and releasing endorphins (happy hormones).
-One study shows swimming also helps maintain bone density in postmenopausal women.
+In recent years, menopause has begun to take centre stage in scientific research and on social media.
+As it turns out, swimming has numerous benefits for older women.
+It helps with menopausal brain fog by boosting your brain power, increasing alertness, clarity, and energy levels, and releasing endorphins (happy hormones).
+Studies also show that swimming in cold water can significantly reduce symptoms of menopause such as mood swings and hot flushes.
 Water exercise also helps women cope with changes to metabolism, improves circulation, and increases sleep quality.

-At many of our senior retirement living communities, indoor heated pools offer residents an alternative to land-based exercise.
-Our regularly scheduled aquatic programs include aqua aerobics, lap swimming, open swim, senior aqua fit, water walking, water games.
+To make it even easier to enjoy, many ASC senior living communities have indoor heated pools.
+Our regularly scheduled aquatic programs include benefits of water aerobics for seniors, lap swimming, open swim, senior aquacise, water walking, water games.

-If you think you may be interested in moving to a retirement community with a pool and gym, visit us to tour our amazing fitness facilities.
-Our senior living options and amenities are available to residents of our independent residential community as well as those receiving supported care services.
+If you think you may be interested in moving to a retirement community with a pool and gym, we hope that you will visit us our amazing fitness facilities.
+Our retirement living options and amenities are available to residents of our independent residential community as well as those receiving supported care services.
+Contact us today!

 Writer – Julianna McLeod